 The Kui at the Indravati reservoir were split into two groups.
-One group (Koya) went west along the Indravati river to the Telangana State, and the other (Savara) went south along the Nagavalli river to the Andhra Pradesh State.
-They were separated by the Eastern Ghats and evolved independently.
+One group went west along the Indravati river to the Telangana State, and the other went south along the Nagavalli river to the Andhra Pradesh State.

-The Savara dialects (319 to 323), mixed with the Valmiki (232).
+The Kui along the coast, Savara dialects (319 to 323), mixed with the Valmiki (232).
 Valmiki was a dialect of the DNA J2b (Agni) called Grandhika.
 Agni lived along the Ken a tributary of the Yamuna river.
 They followed a different path to reach the coast.

-Telugu was a mixture of only Savara (319 to 323) and Grandhika (232) to facilitate communications between the two who reached the coast along different paths.
+Telugu was a mixture of only Kui (319 to 323) and Grandhika (232) to facilitate communications between the two who reached the coast along different paths.